 The Bowel Disease UK Garden

 Finally, as we were leaving the RHS Hampton Court Flower Show we visited the Bowel Disease UK Garden.
 This was designed by Fisher Tomlin and Bowyer.
 This garden had a ‘colon’ shaped path winding through lush architectural planting.
 The abundant green planting scheme of tree ferns, grasses, hostas, ferns, brunnera, etc gave a real feeling of sanctuary.
 Again, you could adapt this idea at home to create your own urban retreat in even the smallest of spaces.
-My aunt did comment that she wasn’t sure what the two stools were doing stuck in the middle of the garden, which made us giggle!
+We weren’t sure about the two ‘stools’ stuck in the middle of the garden though!